Last Updated on January 29, 2024 by Tim Wells

 The Oath is a high-quality addon that has gained popularity among Kodi users.
-Relatively new, The Oath can be used in any version of Kodi, such as 18 Leia or 19 Matrix.
+The Oath is a relatively new addon that can be used in any version of Kodi, such as 18 Leia or 19 Matrix.

-The Oath gives unlimited access to several hosts, ensuring both quality and quantity from these available sources.
-There are plenty of features that resemble similarities with other streaming accounts.
-It also supports Trakt.tv, which helps sort and keep track of your favorite shows and movies, syncing your watch history across all your devices.
-With this ability, you can access your collections and bookmarks.
-Additionally, the Oath includes library integration, file downloads, and subtitles.
+The Oath gives unlimited access to hosts and features resembling other streaming platforms.
+It supports Trakt.tv, which helps sort and keep track of your favorite shows and movies, syncing your watch history across all your devices.
+The Oath includes library integration, file downloads, and subtitles.